unionco/generator-gulp-webapp/README.md

 * CSS Autoprefixing
 * Built-in preview server with BrowserSync
 * Sass compilation with [libsass](http://libsass.org)
-* Automagically lint your scripts
+* Automatically lint your scripts
 * Map compiled CSS to source stylesheets with source maps
 * Image optimization
-* Automagically wire-up dependencies installed with [Bower](http://bower.io)
+* Automatically wire-up dependencies installed with [Bower](http://bower.io)

 *For more information on what this generator can do for you, take a look at the [gulp plugins](app/templates/_package.json) used in our `package.json`.*

-## libsass

-Keep in mind that libsass is feature-wise not fully compatible with Ruby Sass.
-Check out [this](http://sass-compatibility.github.io) curated list of incompatibilities to find out which features are missing.

-If your favorite feature is missing and you really need Ruby Sass, you can always switch to [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass) and update the `styles` task in `gulpfile.js` accordingly.

 ## Getting Started